 1. Definition

-"Infant carrier module" means a module that is part of an Integral Enhanced Child Restraint System restraining a child up to 15 months old and up to 13 kg and which can be used as a stand alone Child Restraint System.
+"Infant carrier module" means a module that is part of an Integral Enhanced Enhanced Child Restraint System restraining a child up to 15 months old and up to 13 kg and which can be used as a stand alone Enhanced Child Restraint System.
 It is designed to be removed from the vehicle with the child inside and without opening any harness and to carry it outside of the vehicle.

 2. Provisions applied to the infant carrier module